dsrichard97/cdc_births/questions_and_answers.md

 ---------------------|
 1,189,780           |

-**2.** List the total amount of Homicides, Batteries and Assaults reported between 2018 and 2022.
+**2.** What is the average age of mothers at the time of birth in each county?

 ````sql
 SELECT